 Football players get invited to attend the week-long event at Indianapolis that leads to the NFL drafting.
 Without invitation, these players cannot get in, which means that each of the 300 football players is at the top of their game.
 However, their performance in the field is not enough to convince the team managers and the coaches for their success in future games, which is why they are subjected to further drills and written, and behavioral tests to assess how they think, perform and take decisions in different situations.

 Playing football on the field doesn’t require linguistics, but it does ask the player to be able to think cautiously, quickly, logically and decisively.
 With the scores yielded after the NFL Wonderlic Test and other tests, these coaches, scouts, and managers get a pretty good idea of the individual capabilities of these men.

 There are many other physical and mental tests that are conducted at the NFL Combine besides the Wonderlic Test.
 For example,

 Over the years this test has faced a certain level of scrutiny and experts have wondered whether there is a direct correlation between the scores of the NFL Wonderlic Test and the success in the football field.
 A survey conducted of these players have, in fact, shown that the higher scores on the test are only directly related to a player’s success who is playing just two critical positions in the game, quarterback being one of them.

 The study showed that players with high scores and playing on the defensive back or tight end do not correlate, and in fact, those in the same position but with bad scores fared better in the field.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contributions.